 POP-UP SHOP OPEN:

-11am-9pm, with Complimentary Happy Hour starting at 4pm
+11 am to 9 pm, with Complimentary Happy Hour starting at 4 pm

 It's coming ... and we don't mean the snow, although that will make heading out this weekend that much more fun!
 Because I know you bought those winter boots we covered a few weeks ago in the Happening This Weekend email.

-The next pop-up shop at A Little Beacon Space is this weekend!
-It's on, Saturday and Sunday, February 11th and 12th, conveniently timed to help anyone find the right Valentine's Day Treat for themselves or a sweetie.
-The shop, dubbed "A Lovely Little Pop-Up," features several of Beacon's favorite artists showing their new work - hot off their benches.
-And when we say hot, we mean it literally, because these jewelers are metalsmiths and know how to do heavy-duty transformation to plastic (by way of cellulose acetate), wax, gold, platinum and silver.
+The next pop-up shop at A Little Beacon Space is happening this weekend!
+It's on, Saturday and Sunday, February 11 and 12, conveniently timed to help anyone find the right Valentine's Day Treat for themselves or a sweetie.
+The shop, dubbed "A Lovely Little Pop-Up," features several of Beacon's favorite artists showcasing their new work - hot off their benches.
+And when we say hot, we mean it literally, because these jewelers are metalsmiths, working with heavy-duty transformation to plastic (by way of cellulose acetate), wax, gold, platinum and silver.
 Joining them will be a scarf designer, floral designer, and baker.
 Let's meet them, and check in on their behind-the-scenes progress!
-These artists have been tinkering away for weeks to prepare for this two-day show.
+These artists have been hard at work for weeks to prepare for this two-day show.
 Take a look at their work:

 Kit Burke-Smith, Jeweler